agrawalneel25/prompt-optimiser/task2/README.md

 # Task 2 — Blind Snake on a Torus
+Hi JB team - this is AI written, but it's been revised!
 ## Problem

 A snake occupies a single cell on an A×B board that wraps on all four edges